Sport in Bristol

 Fun runners taking part in the 2006 Bristol Half Marathon.

 Bristol has a number of notable professional sports teams and a large number of active amateur sports clubs.
 There are also large numbers of participants in individual sports.
-The city has two Football League clubs: Bristol City F.C., who play in the second tier, and Bristol Rovers F.C., who play in the third tier.
+The city has two Football League clubs: Bristol City F.C., who play in the second tier, and Bristol Rovers F.C., who play in the fourth tier.
 Gloucestershire County Cricket Club has its headquarters in the city.
 Bristol Bears are currently in Premiership Rugby.

 Bristol City Council operates a number of sports centres and swimming pools.
 The city has hosted the 2001 IAAF World Half Marathon Championships and stage finishes and starts of the Tour of Britain cycle race.
 Facilities in Bristol were used as training camps for the 2012 London Olympics.

 Team sports

 American football

 American football team Bristol Aztecs are in the premier division of BAFA National Leagues.
 There are also two University American Football sides: The Bristol Barracuda from the University of Bristol and the UWE Bullets from UWE which both play in the BUAFL.